 In 2017 Apple will change its file system from (30 years old) HFS+ to the new Apple File System (APFS).
 It's not clear this step will pull the carpet from under Chikoo (the Core Services' File System Attributes of files or the Smart Folders service and savedSearches).
 Let's hope for the best.

-It's useless the local browser provides directory listing of the local file system as long as it can't trigger to open the various files in the respective default local application.
+It's useless when the local-only browser provides directory listing of the local file system – and can't trigger to open the various files in the respective default local application.

 To get things straight concerning a browser that is able to (local-only) browse files I installed the Coda app on an iPhone. – And –lo and behold– it works.
 You can run both at the same time, a secure browser for own local files and one for the Internet.